 Length

 Another indicator of a fine wine is its length – also referred to as its ‘finish’.
+Length is when the flavour lasts.
 Most wines leave a lasting taste for a few seconds after you’ve swallowed.
-But the complex flavours of a fine wine should stick around much longer; 30 seconds is a good benchmark.
-With the best Bordeaux wines, sweet Hungarian Tokaji or German Rieslings, for example, you might still be able to taste the wine for 45 seconds or more after you’ve sipped.
+But the complex flavours of a fine wine should stick around much longer; 30 seconds or more.
+Lingering flavours is a sure sign that the wine is made from top-quality grapes by an estate that knows how to make standout wines.

 Terroir